I hope you enjoy reading the blog post.

 Here's an example - let's say you play basketball.
 And action shots make awesome profile pictures for guys, by the way.
 In a single photograph you communicate that you're athletic and part of a social group, two highly desirable traits.

 But it can't be just any basketball picture.
-The best online dating profile pictures feature you as the center of attention – you're making a slam dunk, catching the ball, or in control of it.
+The best dating profile photos feature you as the center of attention - you're making a slam dunk, catching the ball, or in control of it.
 What you AREN'T is the guy in the background, watching the action go down around you.
 Get the idea?

 If you’re hiking with a small group of friends, you’d want to be the one leading the way.
 You're the captain of the ship, the one in the driver's seat, the guy making the toast... you get the idea.

 #3 Your Friends Should Make You Look Good

 This almost goes without saying, but make sure you’re the hottest one in the frame of any group photo you choose for an online dating profile.
 As Tinder’s sociologist Jessica Carbino put it, why risk disappointing her when she realizes you’re not the one she was hoping to meet?